orbit-love/orbit-model/README.md

 ### The solar system

 The underlying metaphor is one we all learned about in school: the solar system.
 A solar system, with all of its celestial bodies and concentric orbits, lends itself well to visualizing a community.
 Some members are close to the heart of things, others far way.
-Some members are as large and visible as Jupiter, others barely the size an asteriod.
+Some members are as large and visible as Jupiter, others barely the size of an asteroid.
 And of course, everything is constantly in motion.

-To make it easy to discuss the differences between members, the Orbit Model assigns each person 2 core attributes: _love_ and _reach_.
+To make it easy to discuss the differences between members, so we can give them the optimal experience, the Orbit Model assigns each person 2 core attributes: _love_ and _reach_.
 Advocates and community managers actively try to increase these for their members.

 ## Love